 About four years ago, I started sponsoring a beautiful young lady named Claudia.

 Little did I know, before I had sponsored Claudia, she had been sponsored by someone else.
 Compassion’s sponsorship program is a one-to-one sponsorship program, but sometimes sponsors come and go over the course of a child going through our program.
-So my little girl had already been through the experience of being sponsored for four years by someone else with whom she wrote letters back and forth.
+So sweet Claudia had already been through the experience of being sponsored for four years by someone else with whom she wrote letters back and forth.

 Then one day, for one reason or another, the sponsor stopped sponsoring Claudia.
 No wonder our relationship started off a bit distantly!
 Was she afraid to connect too much with me only to see me go again?
 I’m not sure.
 All I know is that it took a few years of sending faithful and loving letters of encouragement before Claudia started to open up to me a little in her letters.